WhereIsTheSpicyMustard/gummygui/README.md

 - Drop-down menu selection
 - A way to minimize / hide gui elements, either with a keyboard shortcut or another gui element
 - A better way to handle names of elements

+This library depends on the raylib graphics library: https://github.com/raysan5/raylib